beheii/AnnouncementBoardAPI/README.md

 An **ASP.NET Core API** application for the Announcement board project.
 It handles business logic, data processing, and communication with the database.
 The API provides endpoints for managing announcements and is consumed by a separate **[ASP.NET Core MVC frontend](https://announcement-board-frontend-gabvcrfhfbdjamh0.polandcentral-01.azurewebsites.net/)**

+The core functionality was implemented to support full CRUD operations, allowing users to create, view, update, and delete announcements.
+Each announcement includes a title, description, creation date, and status (active or inactive).

+The system was designed with support for categorization, including predefined categories and subcategories, enabling structured organization of announcements and efficient filtering.

 Beyond the requirements defined in the technical specification, several enhancements were implemented to improve the overall structure, performance, and maintainability of the application:

 ## Database Structure & Optimization